fareen341/Python-Programming/README.md

     debit: 8,4432.09,
     total: 3,545.55 CR
 }
-in above string the data in all list elements are same except the acno, 2nd string
 </pre>
 <pre>
+In above string the data in all list elements are same except the acno, 2nd string
 <b>SOLUTION</b>
 account_list = []
 for i in pdf_data: